ichoi21/HWK09/README.md

 ## Description

 This is a web application that can be used to write, save, and delete notes written with express while it saves and retrieves note data from a JSON file.
+It is deployed on [Heroku](https://ic-notetaker.herokuapp.com/)

 ```
 AS A user, I want to be able to write and save notes